suculent/homebridge.plugin-rshieldx/README.md

-# homebridge-plugin-rshield
+# homebridge-plugin-rshieldx

-This is simple [homebridge](https://github.com/nfarina/homebridge) plugin for Wemos D1 with single Relay Shield.
+This is simple [homebridge](https://github.com/nfarina/homebridge) plugin for Wemos D1 with single Relay Shield and additional accessories.

 ## Prerequisites